-Learn about the difference between the ventilation system and gaseous exchange, reasons for the ventilation system, the parts of the lung, mechanism of inspiration and exspiration, the structure of the alveolus as well as the causes and consequences of lun
+Learn about the difference between the ventilation system and gaseous exchange.
+This topic covers the functions of parts of the lung, the mechanism of inspiration, expiration and the structure of the alveolus.

-Learn about homeostasis, thermoregulation, control of blood glucose, diabetes, leptin, melatonin, male and female reproducive systems, the SRY gene, secondary sexual characteristics and the menstrual cycle.
+Learn about homeostasis, thermoregulation, control of blood glucose, diabetes, leptin, melatonin, male and female reproductive systems, the SRY gene, secondary sexual characteristics and the menstrual cycle.

 This topic covers neurons and synapses.
 Get to grips with the structure of a neuron, the propagation of action potentials along a neuron and the transmission of electrical impulses across a synapse.
-There is also a specific look at cholinergic synapses and
+There is also a specific look at cholinergic synapses.